JaroslawOgonowski/personal-homepage/README.md

 # Hi!
 Welcome to Personal Homepage project! 💻📱🔧
-This is my virtual CV  with information on what technologies I have learned so far, what I want to learn in the near future and all links to my Social Media - just in case you want to contact me ✉
+This is my virtual reasume with information on what technologies I have learned so far, what I want to learn in the near future and all links to my Social Media - just in case you want to contact me ✉

 It's not just a nice table with pictures - the project checks most of the technologies listed there in practice.  👨‍💻